 In the secondary, students may take vocal music and orchestra.
 Students compete in Oklahoma Secondary Schools Activities Association (OSSAA)-sanctioned competitions with students from public and private schools all over the state.
 In addition, students have opportunities to participate in musicals done annually.

 As with vocal and instrumental development, students at Lawton Academy receive art instruction methodically.
-In the younger grades, students are encouraged to explore color and spatial qualities.
-By the 2nd grade, students are learning to cartoon.
-In third grade, students learn about perspective and how to see lines in relationship to each other rather than as a preconceived shape by drawing a picture upside down.
-In the 4th and 5th grades students learn shading and more about perspective.
-Students complete projects in acrylics and pen and ink.
+Students are encouraged to explore color and spatial qualities and learn cartooning, perspective, and how to see lines in relationship to each other rather than as a preconceived shape.
+Students complete projects in acrylics, pencil, watercolor, clay, and pen and ink.

 On the second-to-the-last Tuesday of the school year, students share their art work at the annual LAAS Arts Festival.
 Pieces from the year are displayed and judged by a guest artist, with the students receiving ribbons for winning work.